Skip to content

 Method

-Put the coconut cream for the curry into a medium saucepan and place on a medium-high heat.
-When it begins to simmer, add the spice paste and cook for 15–20 minutes, stirring frequently until all the coconut cream has evaporated and the paste looks thick, clotted and oily.
+Put the 145ml of coconut cream into a medium saucepan and place on a medium-high heat.
+When it begins to simmer, add the spice paste and cook for 15–20 minutes, stirring frequently until thick, clotted and oily.
 Add the coconut milk, sugar, fish sauce and ¼ teaspoon of salt.
-Stir gently, until the sugar has dissolved, then bring to a simmer.
-Add the asparagus stalks, cook for about 4 minutes, then add the prawns and asparagus tips.
-Cook for another 3–5 minutes, or until the prawns are just cooked through and the asparagus is al dente.
+Stir gently, then bring to a simmer.
+Add the asparagus stalks, cook for 4 minutes, then add the prawns and asparagus tips.
+Cook for another 3–5 minutes, until the prawns are just cooked through, and serve.

 Reviews